 SECA is not affiliated to any political party.
 We have pledged to take a deliberately cross-party approach in our campaigning as we believe that the issue of climate change goes way beyond party politics.

 In preparing this website, we have drawn considerably on the ideas and resources made available on the ClimateEmergency.uk website, which provides an excellent overview of the progress of the climate emergency movement across the UK.

-SECA is made up of environmental, community and faith groups from across Surrey and Sussex, plus some national supporters.
+SECA is made up of environmental, community and faith groups from across Surrey, Sussex, Hampshire and Kent, plus some national supporters.
 Current membership includes:

 - Communities Against Gatwick Noise and Emissions (CAGNE)